-- Conducts an experimental investigation into the size-resolved sampling performances of the SADS on liquid SVOCs particles within an aerodynamic diameter range of 0.15-4.5 μm, i.e., extending beyond previous studies; - Identifies practical issues related to the design, manufacturing and operation of the SADS as proposed in Kim and Raynor (2009, 2010b); - Investigates the effect of small variations in SADS nozzle diameters due to inevitable random manufacturing uncertainties; - Details the localization of wall losses in the device, as mentioned in prior research, and identifies their cause.
+- Investigate experimentally the size-resolved sampling performances of the SADS on liquid SVOCs particles in the range of aerodynamic diameter 0.15-4.5 μm, i.e. beyond previous studies; - Identify practical issues related to the design, manufacturing and operation of the SADS such as proposed in Kim and Raynor (2009, 2010b); - Investigate the effect of small variations of SADS nozzle diameters linked to inevitable random manufacturing uncertainties; - Detail the localization of wall losses in the device evoked in prior researches and identify their cause.